For many professionals, there come times when you realize that your manager or boss simply is not as effective as they could be.

 Managing up can be a great way to exercise your leadership skills within your current position, but if you’re looking to improve at an even faster rate, consider the benefits of completing an undergraduate degree in leadership.
 With the skills you will develop in the classroom, combined with your real-world experience, you will be able to show your employer that you have what it takes to be the next great leader.

-Northeastern University’s Bachelor of Science in Leadership program leverages students’ varied career interests and prepares them for the challenges and opportunities they will face as professionals.
+Northeastern University’s Bachelor of Science in Management program leverages students’ varied career interests and prepares them for the challenges and opportunities they will face as professionals.
 Led by talented faculty, the courses explore the key leadership topics including management, ethics, strategic thinking, and organizational culture.

 The program is flexible and designed to prepare students with various professional aspirations to succeed in a variety of industries.
 Graduates may wish to pursue roles as managers, supervisors, directors, human resources managers, or other similar leadership positions.